Amendments of the Constitution summary

 The process of amending India’s Constitution entails making changes to the country’s fundamental law or supreme law.
 The procedure for amending the Indian Constitution is outlined in Part XX (Art.368).
 This procedure helps to ensure the Constitution of India’s sanctity and limits the Parliament of India’s arbitrary power.

-However, there is another restriction on the Indian constitution’s amending power, which arose from conflicts between the Supreme Court & Legislature, in which Parliament wants to exercise discretionary use of the power and authority to amend the constitution while the Supreme Court tried to limit it.
+However, there is another restriction on the Indian constitution’s amending power, which arose from conflicts between the Supreme Court and legislature, The parliament wants to exercise discretionary use of the power and authority to amend the constitution while the Supreme Court tried to limit it.

 Frequently Asked Questions